lptolik/lptolik.github.io/_posts/2023-10-28-Bioconductor-release-post.md

 centrality measure calculations by `weight` parameter or graph edge attribute.
 The value of `weight` parameter must be a positive numeric vector, `NULL` or `NA`.
 If it is `NULL` and the input graph has a ‘weight’ edge attribute, then that attribute will be used.
-If `NULL` and no such attribute is present, then the edges will have equal weights.
-Set this to `NA` if the graph was a `weight` edge attribute, but you don't want to use it for community detection.
+If the `weight` parameter is `NULL` and no such attribute is present, then the edges will have unit weights.
+Set the `weight` parameter  to `NA` if the graph was a `weight` edge attribute, but you don't want to use it.
 A larger edge weight means a stronger connection for this function.
 The weights value is ignored for the `spectral` clustering algorithm.